Mind Your Theory: Theory of Mind Goes Deeper Than Reasoning

-We note that even if $DoM$ is not given, as long as we test the prediction for $Y|X$, we cannot determine whether performance on the test reflects a ToM ability.
-If the model was incorrect, we do not know if the failure was due to undermentalization (Type B error) or due to failed reasoning (Type C error).
-If the model was correct but ToM is unnecessary, then we don't know if the success was based on the correct ToM (Type A error) \cite{kim-etal-2023-fantom}.
-Only if ToM is necessary and the model succeeded, can we conclude that ToM was used and correctly so (with the caveat of spurious correlations).
+We note that even if $DoM$ is not given, as long as we test the prediction for $Y|X$, we cannot determine whether performance reflects ToM capabilities.
+If the model is incorrect, if we do not differentiate between the steps, we will not know if the failure was due to undermentalization (Type B error) or due to failed reasoning (Type C error).
+If the model is correct but ToM is unnecessary, we cannot tell if the success was based on the correct ToM (Type A error) \cite{kim-etal-2023-fantom}.
+Only if ToM is necessary and the model succeeded, we may conclude that ToM was used and correctly so (with the caveat of spurious correlations).

-\paragraph{What do ToM Add-ons Add?} Similarly, typical NLP works on ToM add-ons propose methods while assuming $DoM(k\geq 0)$ is necessary.
-The decision about the required DoM level is unaddressed (Type A and B errors).
+\paragraph{What do ToM add-ons add?} Typical ToM add-on works propose methods for specific ToM tasks.
+Essentially, these methods assume ToM is required ($DoM(k\geq 0)$), thus focusing on step II.
+The decision about the required DoM level (step I) is not directly addressed.

-\paragraph{What do linear probes probe?} A linear probe for ToM representations is trained to predict an agent's mental state.
-These works typically have the same issues as benchmarks -- the premise and questions are usually such that it is clearly intended for ToM to be invoked.
-The probe does not distinguish between failure based on incorrect ToM levels (Type B error) and failure for other reasons (Type C error).